Introducing SESHAT: A Tool for Object Classification from JWST Catalogs: Methods

 Missing values are common in photometric datasets, either due to incomplete coverage, or saturation / obscuration of the source.
 The methods of imputation thus far available cannot take into account the possible variations, unless one has flags on the data to indicate what appropriate values may be.
 XGBoost dynamically determines optimal branch directions for missing values during training.
 In the case where there are no null values in the training data, XGBoost always chooses the right-side branch when it must make a decision based on missing data.
 It is thus important to include missing values in the training so the model can learn the optimal branch direction.

 We add nulls to the dataset in three separate ways.
-First, we account for sources where some data are below the limiting magnitude of the observation by taking a subset of the training set, and setting the brightest filter to be 2 mags brighter than the limiting magnitude of that filter, and scale the rest of the data appropriately to match.
+First, we account for sources where some data are below the limiting magnitude of the observation by taking a subset of the training set, and setting the brightest filter to be between 2 mags and 4 mags brighter than the limiting magnitude of that filter, and scale the rest of the data appropriately to match.
 Then, for each filter we determine if it is above or below the limiting magnitude of that filter.
-Similarly, we take another subset of data and set the dimmest magnitude to be 2 mags dimmer than the saturation limit, rescale, and set all filters with magnitude brighter than the saturation limits to null.
+Similarly, we take another subset of data and set the dimmest magnitude to be between 1 mags and 5 mags dimmer than the saturation limit, rescale, and set all filters with magnitude brighter than the saturation limits to null.
 Finally, we set random filters to null throughout the dataset to account for when data are not imaged or are otherwise lost to artifacts in the data.
+This occurrence happens most frequently at the edge of the field, where the offsets between images can lead to some objects having data in some, but not all, filters.

+It is important to note that increasing the number of occasions of null data (i.e., decreasing the amount of usable data) leads to decreasing performance.
+We especially note that inclusion of MIR data (MIPS/MIRI) is essential for the recovery of most YSOs.
+Without these longer wavelength data, as much as half the YSOs may be misclassified as galaxies, see Appendix~\ref{app:sesna-missing-data}.